Skip to content

 NOTE: The wrapper is an opt-in feature.
 Without enabling the wrapper, the packages will default to just deploying the pieces mentioned above.

-With these values added you should have a very basic deployment of podinfo added onto your Big Bang install with some basic default integrations.
+With these values added, you should have a very basic deployment of podinfo added onto your Big Bang install with some basic default integrations.
 The rest of this guide will walk you through each section of Big Bang touchpoints and some example configurations you could use.
-Each of the configurations are compatible with each other (i.e. you can combine the examples below).
+Each of the configurations are compatible with each other (i.e., you can combine the examples that are provided in this document).

 Istio Configuration📜